 I also write and review educational materials for dietitians and other health professionals and have published papers in peer-reviewed scientific journals.
 I’ve co-authored a textbook on vegetarian nutrition and have twice co-authored the Academy of Nutrition and Dietetics position paper on Vegetarian Diets.

 When I’m not busy reading and writing about vegan nutrition, I’m a volunteer at my local animal shelter, a board member of my local spay/neuter outreach organization, a feeder of feral cats, an avid gardener, a bookworm, a student of piano and of vegan knitting, and the devoted mom of a group of happy rescued cats.
-I’m a transplanted New Jersey-ite (and a Jersey girl at heart) living on the wild and wooly Olympic Peninsula in the Pacific Northwest.
+I’m a transplanted New Jersey-ite (and a Jersey girl at heart) living in the beautiful Berkshire Hills of western Massachusetts.

 I moderate the comments on this blog to control for spam and offensive language, but all points of view are welcome here.
 So please read and comment, and be sure to follow me on twitter and on facebook.